 Elon Musk’s Jilting Mars To Build Moon City Could Spark His Downfall

-- ▪Elon Musk announced on X that SpaceX is shifting focus from Mars colonization to building a self-growing city on the Moon.
+- ▪Elon Musk announced he is halting plans for a Mars colony in favor of developing a self-growing city on the Moon.

 Opening excerpt (first ~120 words) tap to expand

 BusinessAerospace & DefenseElon Musk’s Jilting Mars To Build Moon City Could Spark His DownfallByKevin Holden Platt,Contributor.Forbes contributors publish independent expert analyses and insights.
-Kevin Holden Platt writes on space defense, SpaceX, ISS, Space War I Follow AuthorApr 28, 2026, 03:48pm EDTApr 28, 2026, 04:09pm EDT--:-- / --:--This voice experience is generated by AI.
+Kevin Holden Platt writes on space defense, SpaceX, ISS, Space War I Follow AuthorApr 28, 2026, 03:48pm EDTMay 02, 2026, 11:37am EDT--:-- / --:--This voice experience is generated by AI.
 Learn more.This voice experience is generated by AI.
 Learn more.SpaceX's founder shocked the space world when he said he's freezing his crusade to begin building a human colony on Mars to instead foster “a self-growing city on the Moon.”
-Shown here is the 'Transparent Solar System,' including the twin planets Earth and Mars, in an illustration produced by the UK's James Reynolds & Sons around the year 1860.
+Shown here is the 'Transparent Solar System,' including the twin planets Earth and Mars, in an illustration produced by Britain's James Reynolds & Sons around the year 1860.

 …